Jim Rohn

-Emanuel James Rohn (September 17, 1930 – December 5, 2009), professionally known as Jim Rohn, was an American entrepreneur, author and motivational speaker.
+Emanuel James Rohn (September 17, 1930 – December 5, 2009) was an American entrepreneur, author, and motivational speaker.
+He wrote numerous books including How to obtain wealth and happiness.

 Early life

-Emanuel James "Jim" Rohn was born in Yakima, Washington, to Emmanuel and Clara Rohn.
-The Rohns owned and worked a farm in Caldwell, Idaho, where Jim grew up as an only child.
+Emanuel James Rohn was born at Yakima, Washington, to Emmanuel and Clara Rohn.
+His parents owned and worked a farm in Caldwell, Idaho, where Rohn grew up as an only child.
 He was born to a poor family, became a millionaire at age 30, and went broke when he was 33.
 He later became a millionaire again.
 Rohn left college after one year.

 Career

 He started his professional life as a human resource manager for Sears.
 Around this time, a friend invited him to a lecture given by entrepreneur John Earl Shoaff.
-In 1955, Rohn joined Shoaff's direct selling business AbundaVita as a distributor.
+In 1955, Rohn joined Shoaff's direct selling business, AbundaVita, as a distributor.

 In 1957, Rohn resigned his distributorship with AbundaVita and joined Nutri-Bio, another direct selling company.
 The company's founders, including Shoaff, started to mentor him.
 After this mentorship, Rohn built one of the largest organizations in the company.
 In 1960, when Nutri-Bio expanded into Canada, Shoaff and the other founders put Rohn in charge of the organization.

 After Nutri-Bio went out of business in the early 1960s, Rohn was invited to speak at his Rotary Club.
 He accepted, and soon, others began asking him to speak at various luncheons and other events.
 In 1963, at the Beverly Hills Hotel, he gave his first public seminar.
 He then began presenting seminars across the country, telling his story and teaching his personal development philosophy.

 Throughout the 1970s, Rohn conducted seminars for Standard Oil.
-At the same time, he participated in a personal development business called "Adventures in Achievement", which featured live seminars and personal development workshops.
-He presented seminars worldwide for more than 40 years.
+At the same time, he participated in a personal development business called Adventures in Achievement, which featured live seminars and personal development workshops.